 About Harmony Family Yoga

 Cici Bo is a mother, a daughter, and a lifelong learner.
 She has dedicated herself to yoga and incorporating its philosophy into her family life since discovering its joys and benefits.
-She earned her RYT 200 Yoga Alliance certification and taught her first children’s yoga class for physically and mentally challenged children at an orphanage in a local village outside of Ubud in Bali, Indonesia.
+She earned her RYT 200 Yoga Alliance certification, Children and Teens, Trauma-informed Yoga and taught her first children’s yoga class for physically and mentally challenged children at an orphanage in a local village outside of Ubud in Bali, Indonesia.
 Cici was inspired to see the joy on every child’s face while attempting each movement despite their limitations.

 Cici’s background includes working on the creative and production side in the film and television industry.
 She was also a principal dancer for 10 years with an award-winning youth dance academy during which time she performed with numerous live-performance productions and recordings.